GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/customize-message-composer.md

 | <img src={require("../../assets/composer-suggestionsVC-before.png").default} /> | <img src={require("../../assets/composer-suggestionsVC-after.png").default} /> |

 #### Customizing the Suggestions Cells
 If you want to further customize the suggestions UI and want to change the suggestions cells, the recommended way is to subclass the `ChatMentionSuggestionView` and `ChatCommandSuggestionView` components.
-Let's see an example of how we can change the user mention cell by remove the username and the "@" symbol:
+Let's see an example of how we can change the user mention cell by removing the username and the "@" symbol:

 ```swift
 class CustomMentionSuggestionView: ChatMentionSuggestionView {